sbinlondon/graphql-workshop/README.md

 ## *Learning outcomes*:

-We can make a GraphQL request and receive a response We can handle and display GraphQL errors ‘prettily’
+* We can make a GraphQL request from our frontend and receive a response
+* We can handle and display GraphQL errors properly
-We can pass variables into our GraphQL queries
+* We can pass variables into our GraphQL queries
+* We have an understanding of what makes GraphQL different from REST and know its pros and cons

 ## *Groups for the day*: